createdotnet/API-Documentation/docs/introduction.md

 ## About Request and Response Formats

 Requests and responses can be provided in either JSON or XML.
 Set the HTTP Accept header to specify the response format and the HTTP Content-Type header to specify the request format.
-If none is set, the default will be JSON.

 JSON